 - ServiceNow: IT service management at the $1M+ contract level; not relevant to B2B SaaS or ecommerce buyers

-- Hiver: Gmail-native help desk that works well for 5-15 agent Google Workspace teams
+- Hiver: Gmail-native help desk that works well for 5-15 agent Google Workspace teams, but limited to email and outgrows its feature set fast

-- Gladly: Purpose-built for enterprise retail with a people-first model
+- Gladly: Purpose-built for enterprise retail with a people-first model, but minimum contract floors eliminate it for sub-enterprise buyers

 Honorable mentions